G01d3nW01f/ScrapingTools/README.md

 ```

-This Script is wrote for clone file for targetting web sites.
+This Script is wrote for generated clone file for targetting web sites.
 but if you can make more better clone, then please tell me, and give me,
 ofcourse I will use it.